 - Always keep your welder and plasma cutter turned off when not in use.

 - Never leave a piece of equipment on without ground fault protection.- Connect your welder properly.
 Use the proper plug for your welder, just like you would connect a television to a TV stand, depending on which country the plug fits into.

 - Never weld with wet or dirty clothing.

 - Use ventilation with your welder to prevent breathing harmful fumes.

 - Use the correct tools for the job.
-Don’t use a welding gun that’s meant for metal on wood, etc.- Always be aware of your surroundings when you are welding outside.
+Don’t use a welding gun meant for metal on wood, etc.- Always be aware of your surroundings when welding outside.
 If you have pets or children, keep them away from the area since they can be harmed by flying sparks.- Always keep a fire extinguisher in your workspace and make sure it’s easy to get to.